ClearBlade/code-service-types/README.md

 ## Configuration

-Add an entry to the files compiler option option in tsconfig.json
+Add an entry to the files compiler option in tsconfig.json.

 ```
 {